|Saturday, February 22|

 Sat, Feb 22, 7:30 AM - 9:00 AM

-REML Sensitivity – a common situation when EMS is preferable (302793)*Christopher C. Breen, Eli Lilly and Company
+6. REML Sensitivity: A Common Situation When EMS Is Preferable (302793)*Christopher C. Breen, Eli Lilly and Company

 Keywords: REML, EMS, Sensitivity, iid, Change over Time, Mean Shift

 REML (restricted, residual, or reduced maximum likelihood) is a commonly recommended estimation approach for mixed models (models containing both fixed and random effects).
-Traditional EMS (Expected Mean Squares) estimation is not recommended for this purpose by some popular statistical software.
-This poster highlights a common situation where REML estimation may result in a biased estimate of the fixed effect slope (b) from a simple mixed model (Y = ci + bX + kZ + error) that is applicable in many industries (estimating change over time and initial process variability concurrently).
+Traditional EMS (expected mean squares) estimation is not recommended for this purpose by some popular statistical software.
+This poster highlights a common situation in which REML estimation may result in a biased estimate of the fixed effect slope (b) from a simple mixed model (Y = ci + bX + kZ + error) that is applicable in many industries (estimating change over time and initial process variability concurrently).
 The bias occurs under small excursions of the iid assumption (small mean shifted clusters).
-EMS is not biased in the presence of the same excursions and the bias is shown to be a function of the magnitude of the random effect (k).
-All results are supported through simulation with a real life example providing motivation for the problem.
+EMS is not biased in the presence of the same excursions, and the bias is shown to be a function of the magnitude of the random effect (k).
+All results are supported through simulation with a real-life example providing motivation for the problem.